Tom Burns (sociologist): Death

-Burns died on the 20th of June 2001.
+Burns died on 20 June 2001.

 In his obituary was published along with his unfinished manuscript said "Tom Burns was one of those relatively rare people who not only study organisations and institutions but know how to build them.
 He created a department at the University of Edinburgh which more than 35 years later still to some extent reflects his skill in choosing colleagues with strong talents and skills across the board.
 He laid the foundation for the department's excellence, which is reflected in its high grades in the Research Assessment Exercises and Teaching Quality Assessments of recent years."

 Legacy

 His final book was a comparative history of organization entitled Organisation and Social Order but it was never fully completed.
 The unfinished manuscript has been published online, together with a complete list of published writings.
 His work on the BBC has been referred to in the 2016 book, The BBC Myth of a Public Service.